 Skills Coach is a series of personalized programs containing engaging, conversational micro-learning content that was created by our People Scientists in partnership with Lifelabs Learning.
 While Skills Coach delivers many courses, our focus in this post will be on the Coaching course.
 So what exactly are the benefits of using Skills Coach?

 Drives behavior change.
-Skills Coach dives deep into the skills that managers need most to be successful in their roles.
+Skills Coach dives deep into the skills managers need most to succeed in their roles.
 We use conversational micro-learning to deliver activities directly to managers where they work – in Slack or email.
 These highly actionable exercises take less than two minutes to complete and help busy managers put their new coaching strategies into practice.

 Accommodates the flow of work.
 Each Skills Coach program consists of about 20 two-minute exercises, which are delivered daily with nudges via Slack.
 This allows managers to find pockets of time in their busy schedules to complete the course at their own pace.